|

 stochastic gene evolution model with time dependent mutations.
 Bulletin of

-genes in genomes with statistical functions based on the circular code.
-Biosystems
+of protein coding genes in genomes with statistical functions based on the

 of discrete asynchronous iterations.
 International Journal of Computer